-The ASAM Criteria also outlines a continuum of care for Withdrawal Management (also known as detoxification, or detox) for adults.
-Since severe withdrawal is less common in adolescents than in adults, withdrawal management for adolescents is unique.
-When an adolescent is in withdrawal and does not require emergency care, every effort should be made to provide withdrawal management services in the setting in which adolescent patients are receiving their SUD care.
-Withdrawal management for adolescent populations will be approved by SAPC on a case-by-case basis as clinically warranted and based on medical necessity.
+The ASAM Criteria also outlines a continuum of care for Withdrawal Management (also known as detoxification) for adults.
+Given that severe withdrawal is less common in adolescents than in adults, the approach to withdrawal management for adolescents is unique.
+When adolescent physiologic withdrawal is evident and when the clinical scenario does not require emergent care, a more integrated approach is ideal, and every effort should be made to provide withdrawal management services in the setting in which adolescent patients are receiving their SUD care.
+Withdrawal management for adolescent populations will be approved by SAPC on a case-by-case basis.

-In cases in which the recommended LOC is not available, which can occur due to a variety of reasons (lack of availability, funding limitations, resource constraints, etc.), providers should arrange for patients to obtain needed services in a different program.
+In cases in which the recommended LOC is not available, which can occur due to a variety of reasons (lack of availability, funding limitations, resource constraints, etc.), providers should arrange for patients to obtain needed services in a different placement.

-Effectiveness and safety should be the first priority in these circumstances, which may require that patients be placed in higher LOCs than the ASAM Criteria indicates.
-In these instances, it is the providers' responsibility to advocate for the patient and justify and explain the reason for the alternative LOC or intervention, based on the available clinical documentation.
+Effectiveness and safety should be first priority in these circumstances, which may require that patients be placed in higher LOCs than the ASAM Criteria indicates.
+In these instances, it is the providers' responsibility to advocate for the patient and justify and explain the rationale for the alternative LOC or intervention, based on the available clinical documentation.

 Services provided at the various LOCs should reflect the patient's clinical condition, including consideration for severity level and functional impairment.
-This may include, but is not limited to: individual counseling, group counseling, family therapy, patient education, psychosocial interventions, medications for addiction treatment services, collateral services, Care Coordination, crisis intervention, treatment planning, Recovery Services, and discharge services.
+Interventions may include, but are not limited to: Individual counseling, group counseling, family therapy, patient education, psychosocial interventions, medications for addiction treatment services, collateral services, Care Coordination, crisis intervention, treatment planning, Recovery Services, and discharge services.

-As patients transition between levels of service, progress in all six (6) ASAM dimensions should be formally assessed at regular intervals to monitor for changes in the patient's condition, in accordance with the patient's severity level and functional impairment, as clinically indicated.
+As patients transition between levels of service, progress in all six (6) dimensions should be formally assessed at regular intervals to monitor for changes in the patient's condition, in accordance with the patient's severity level and functional impairment, as clinically indicated.
 These assessments help to ensure that patients are placed in appropriate LOC based on medical necessity, as reviewed and verified by a LPHA.
-LOC transitions need to be based on clinical need as the patient's condition changes, and not by the type of health coverage the patient has or what is available or more convenient for the provider.
+LOC transitions need to be based on clinical need as the patient's condition changes, and not driven by funding source or provider preferences.

 Continuity of care and longitudinal follow up are critical for SUD patients.
 Referrals and linkages to different services and LOCs within the SUD, physical, and mental health systems help to ensure that patient needs are appropriately addressed.
-High quality care is characterized by the seamless linking of different LOCs, both within the SUD system or care and between other systems of health care.
+High quality care is characterized by the seamless linking or different LOCs, both within the SUD system or care and between other systems of health care.
 This streamlined system of care can be achieved by Care Coordination, role induction (preparing individuals for treatment by sharing the rationale of treatment, treatment process, and their role in that process), warm hand-offs, and assertive outreach.

-Providers must also familiarize themselves with other SUD treatment requirements.
+Providers must also familiarize themselves with other requirements that govern SUD treatment.
 These include the California Code of Regulations Title 22, Title 9, Alcohol and/or Other Drug Program Certification Standards, DHCS Informational Notices, the provisions of LA County's implementation of DMC-ODS and CalAIM including SAPC Bulletins and Information Notices, and the Contract's Specific Services to be Provided and Definitions of Services.

-A brief description of funded services and LOCs are outlined below.
-For a detailed description of ASAM levels of care, see The ASAM Criteria textbook or other resources for additional information.
+A brief description of funded services and LOCs are outlined below, however, a detailed description of ASAM levels care is beyond the scope of this document.
+Providers need to refer to The ASAM Criteria textbook or other resources for additional information.